-Advanced PhD students should pick the themes that represent central inspirations and prerequisites for their dissertation research.
+Advanced PhD students Pick themes that represent central inspirations and prerequisites for your dissertation research.

-Young PhD students tend to have a rough direction for their dissertation in mind.
-They should consider two approaches to picking themes.
-First, they may wish to consider strengthening their understanding of the niche in which they wish to work, especially some of old pieces of work that are often overlooked and under-appreciated.
-Second, they may wish to look into completely alternative areas to broaden their perspective of our research area.
+Young PhD students If you have a rough direction in mind for your dissertation research, consider two approaches to picking themes.
+First, consider strengthening your understanding of the niche in which you wish to work, especially some of the old pieces of work, which are often overlooked and under-appreciated.
+Second, look into completely alternative areas to broaden your perspective of our research area.

 One possibility is to allow curiosity to guide the choice.
 Here are some examples, formulated as questions:

-how did HL type inference come about, succeed and fail?
+how did HM type inference come about, succeed and fail?

 does garbage collection work? work well?